Language selection

 Ineligible for the Oil to Heat Pump Affordability program

 Mixed-use buildings with more than 2 units (1 residential and 1 commercial) are not eligible for the Oil to Heat Pump Affordability program.
-(Only the residential portion may be eligible for a heat pump system under this program.)
+(Only the residential portion may be eligible for an electric heat pump system under this program.)

 Page details